Why don’t we just do exactly what we feel like doing when we feel like doing it?

 This process happens in three steps:

-- Reflection: finally, after the task is complete and results are in, the student reflects on how well she did and why she performed the way she did (Zimmerman, 2002).
+- Reflection: finally, after the task is complete and the results are in, the student reflects on how well she did and why she performed the way she did (Zimmerman, 2002)

 When students take the initiative and regulate their own learning, they gain deeper insights into how they learn, what works best for them, and—ultimately—they perform at a higher level.
 This improvement springs from the many opportunities to learn: